 If you’re creating an ethereal woodsy arrangement, you may find yourself using Curly Willow.
 If you soak these whimsical stems in water the branches will begin to bend allowing you to design them out to the side.
 Another Curly Willow creative design is to submerge them into a glass container, naturally making a grid to design other florals in.

-One more tip before you’re off to your local nursery in search of these breathtaking florals, if you add a penny to your clear vase of tulips, it will fight algae and give more life.
+One more tip before you’re off to your search of these breathtaking florals and get them from Pasadena florist delivery, if you add a penny to your clear vase of tulips, it will fight algae and give more life.
 This will extend your tulips’s life and it only costs you a cent!